Datastreams

 For example, you could have a datastream of:

-- Temperature (the observed property)
+- Water temperature (the observed property)

-- having units of Degree Celsius
+- having Units of Degree Celsius

-- with processing level 0, Raw data (the processing level)
+- with Processing Level 0, Raw data (the processing level)

-Metadata types
+Metadata Types

 In HydroServer, we describe datastream metadata in two groups: